 What are similar data types to B2B Marketing Data?

 B2B Marketing Data is similar to B2B Leads Data, Firmographic Data, Technographic Data, Business Ownership Data, and B2B Intent Data.
-These data categories are commonly used for Marketing and B2B Marketing Data analytics.
+These data categories are commonly used for Marketing and Lead Generation.